Based on 4 Reviews On Google

 The Everest Base Camp Trek offers the most spectacular panoramic views of the world's highest mountains, including Lhotse, Cho Oyu, Makalu, Nuptse, and Ama Dablam, the mighty Mount Everest (8,848 meters), and others.
 This trek is also famous for its breathtaking views of towering peaks, lush valleys, and glaciers, all while immersing you in the rich Sherpa culture.

 Are you planning to tick Everest Base Camp off your bucket list?
 The cost of trekking to Everest Base Camp is different based on your travel style and your preferences.
-Here’s a full breakdown of what costs you can expect to spend on your EBC Trek:
+Here’s a full breakdown of what costs you can expect to spend on your 12 days at EBC Trek:

 | Group size | Price per Person (USD) |